opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 ## DeleteEntry

 The `DeleteEntry` processor deletes entries from an event, such as key-value pairs.
 You can define the keys you want to delete in the `with-keys` field following `delete_entries` in the YAML configuration file.
-Those keys along with their values are deleted.
+Those keys and their values are deleted.

 ### Configuration